Blog

 What happens when you lose your 501(c)(3) status?

-Without 501(c)(3) status, the nonprofit will also struggle to earn grants and gain funding.
-Many grant opportunities and fundraising initiatives are only available to tax-exempt organizations, so nonprofits without tax-exempt status will find themselves ineligible for most of these opportunities.
+With 501(c)(3) status, the nonprofit can earn grants and gain funding.
+Many grant opportunities and fundraising initiatives are only available to tax-exempt organizations, so nonprofits with tax-exempt status are eligible for most of these opportunities.

 If you’ve lost (or are at risk of losing) your 501(c)(3) status, you may be able to get it back — if you act quickly

-If your nonprofit has lost its tax-exempt status, there are a few ways to get it back.
+If your nonprofit has lost its tax-exempt status, there are specific steps you can take to regain it.
 The first is to apply for reinstatement with the IRS.
-While the process of reinstatement varies based on the reason for your 501(c)(3) revocation, there are a few basic steps you can expect to complete.
+While the process may vary based on the reason for your 501(c)(3) revocation, there are some fundamental steps you can expect to complete.

-Next, if you owe any back taxes, you’ll be required to pay off your tax bill or setup a repayment plan.
-Some 501(c)(3)s are required to pay taxes on the income they earned during the month or years they were deemed to be operating outside of their tax-exempt status requirements.
+Next, you must pay off your tax bill or set up a repayment plan if you owe back taxes.
+Some 501(c)(3)s must pay taxes on the income earned during the month or years they were deemed to be operating outside their tax-exempt status requirements.

 Once your forms are in and your fees are covered, all you can do is wait.
 The reinstatement process can take anywhere from a few weeks to several months, depending on the complexity of your situation.